fishcus/KAP-manual/en/operation/upgrade/upgrade_script_ke.en.md

 3. Verify that the integrated third-party systems of Kyligence Enterprise work successfully, such as clients that use JDBC for queries, clients that query the REST API, such as BI tools.

-### Deleting Backup Files
+### Delete Backup Files
 After verify and confirm your Kyligence Enterpries is successfully upgraded to the new version, you can safely delete all metadata, installation directories, and cube data that were backed up before the upgrade.

 ### Roll Back After Upgrade Failed

-> **Note:** Before the roll back, it's highly recommended to contacted Kyligence Support to check whether there is a solution for your issue first.
+**Before you decide to roll back**, it's highly recommended to contacted Kyligence Support to check whether there is a solution for your issue first.

 1. Stop and confirm that there are no Kyligence Enterprise processes running:
    ```sh